Lektroid/lektroid.github.io/AudioClips/README.md

 ## 🔒 Licensing

-All audio in this repository is ©Brainstormer, 2025.
+All audio in this repository are © Brainstormer, 2025.
 You are free to listen to and share these files for **non-commercial, evaluative purposes only**.
 **Commercial use, redistribution, or modification is not permitted without written permission.**